 ...from FRAC’s latest Summer Nutrition Status Report (pdf).

-- An average of 2.8 million children participated each weekday in the Summer Nutrition Programs.
+- An average of nearly 3 million children participated on an average weekday in the Summer Nutrition Programs.

 - Summer Food Service Program Fact Sheet (pdf)